andersonlunz/getting_cleaning_data_prj/README.md

  * names(x_test_df) <- features_df$feature_name

-4. The script adds the activity_id column to x_train and x_test data frames.
+4. The script adds the "activity_id" column to x_train and x_test data frames.
 The files "y_train.txt" and "y_test.txt" contains the activity ids for each observation in x_train and x_test data sets respectively.
 As the files y_train.txt and y_test.txt have one column only, the script reads them in a temporary data frame and then it creates a new column called "activity_id" on x_train and x_test data frames.
  * temp <- read.table("y_train.txt", header=FALSE)
  * x_train_df$activity_id <- temp[,1]
  * temp <- read.table("y_test.txt", header=FALSE)